Tenma-Server/Tenma/README.md

 ### Get your comics into the system: ###

 1. Add your comics to the tenma/files directory (if it doesn't exist, create it)
-2. Go to 127.0.0.1:8000/testing_cvscraper
+2. In Tenma, click the "Import Comics" button in the top-right corner.
-3. Once the page is loaded, go to 127.0.0.1:8000 and your comics will be loaded!
+3. Wait for the page to reload, and your comics will show.

-## Contribution guidelines ##
+## Supported filetypes ##

-* Writing tests
+* CBZ
-* Code review
+* ZIP
-* Other guidelines
+* CBR

-## Who do I talk to? ##
+* RAR

-* Repo owner or admin
+* CBT
-* Other community or team contact
+* TAR